AMRverse/AMRrulemakeR/README.md

 cip_analysis$upset_disk_plot # note this has very litte information content as there is very limited public disk data for ciprofloxacin (n=240)

 ecoli_ast_ebi %>% filter(drug_agent==as.ab("Ciprofloxacin")) %>% filter(!is.na(disk))

-# there are multiple breakpoints for ciprofloxacin, Meningitis and Non-meningitis:
-getBreakpoints(species=species, guide="EUCAST 2025", antibiotic=antibiotic)

-# EUCAST guidance notes the Meningitis breakpoint is set lower to try to identify strains with any resistance mechanism, so this is redundant for genotype interpretation

 # use the results of these analyses to define rules, then apply the rules back to the data to predict phenotypes
 # write out files and figures for the analysis, assay distributions, and predicted vs observed phenotypes